 To develop a dashboard, it is important to decide which indicators to track.

 For a strategic plan, organizations develop high-level objectives about where they want to go.
 For example, a high-level objective could be to improve internal communications.
 Once that is defined, staff and/or board need to develop a connected project plan (e.g., assemble a committee) with deadlines, owners and completion percentages associated with each activity to track progress toward the objective.
-You may even want to go beyond measuring it through completion by measuring improvement through an employee survey.
-We have included a sample dashboard in Powerpoint with many types of objectives to better understand how to construct one.
+You may even want to continue tracking it beyond completion by measuring improvement through an employee survey.
+We have included a sample dashboard in PowerPoint with many types of objectives to better understand how to construct one.

 For fundraising, organizations develop budgets that forecast how much money is needed to support the organization.
-For example, fundraising could track the number of asks requested, expected (using a percentage likelihood to be received) and received per quarter to ensure that the organization will meet or exceed fundraising targets.
-For example, if you submit a $25,000 grant to Smith Foundation and it is your first request for a new program, you may want to show that you only have a 50% chance of getting it, which calculates to $12,500 of possible revenue.
+A fundraising dashboard could track the number of asks requested, expected (using a percentage likelihood to be received) and received per quarter to ensure that the organization will meet or exceed fundraising targets.
+For example, if you submit a $25,000 grant to a foundation and it is your first request for a new program, you may want to show that you only have a 50% chance of getting it, which calculates to $12,500 of possible revenue.
 You may even want to compare this year-over-year to find giving trends and track asks made over time.

 We hope you start to “mind the gap” by using dashboards as a tool to communicate as well as track your progress toward your strategic plan, fundraising goals or program metrics.
-The key to success is unlocking the data points that matter the most, making it easy to track them and regularly reviewing them for celebrations or course corrections.
-We welcome your input on how you use dashboards as a part of your organizational culture.
+The key to success is unlocking the data points that matter most, making it easy to track them and regularly reviewing them for celebrations or course corrections.
+We welcome your input on how you use dashboards to achieve your strategic goals.